donnyward/enigma/README.md

 # Quick Start

-1. Add `resume.tex` and update the personal information in the first block at the top of the file.
+1. Edit `resume.tex` and update the personal information in the first block at the top of the file.
 Edit the `\section{Education}` and `\section{Skills}` sections as desired.